 Should you turn off your Epson printer when not in use?
 Have you ever wondered if turning off or leaving your printer on for a long period time has an impact on the machine?
-There's a lot of talks on whether printers left on or off for a long time causes the printheads to become clogged and also consuming consuming a lot of energy when left on for a long periods of time.
+There’s a lot of talks on whether printers left on or off for a long time causes the printheads to become clogged and also consuming a lot of energy when left on for a long periods of time.
+Printer users can be unsure of which is the best option (whether they should turn off their Epson printers or not).Advertisements

-We'll, in this article we will clear up the air on which is best, whether you should turn off your Epson printers or not, this guide also serves to provide guidance on all kinds of printers and not just for Epson printers alone.
+We’ll, in this article we will clear the air on which is best, whether you should turn off your Epson printers or not.
+This article also serves to provide guidance on all kinds of printers, and not just for Epson printers alone.
+Here, we will not only answer the question, but also let readers know of the reason, or the logic behind this thinking.
+So do read on...Also read How would you know if you need a new printhead.

 Should I turn off my Epson printer when not in use?